lia-simeone/coding-basics/Unix_notes.md

 will create a file called redo-figure-3.sh containing the last four commands that I ran Adding colrm will take out the numbers from the history output, makes it even easier to save and re-run your work

-“grep” will search within files, it will look for any matches “-w” flag will match the word boundaries so only whole word matches “-n”  flag will give the line numbers of the matches “-i” flag will make the search case-insensitive
+“grep this_word this_file.txt” will search within files, it will look for any matches “-w” flag will match the word boundaries so only whole word matches “-n”  flag will give the line numbers of the matches “-i” flag will make the search case-insensitive
 “-v” flag will give you the inverse aka non-match

+Grep example:
+    # create a file called acct_sample.txt that contains the lines from profile_trans_3000 where the digits 10546931 exist (an account_id)
+    grep 10546931 20141023_profile_trans_3000_samples.dat > acct_sample.txt
+    # add another account to the same file by using double >>
+    grep 10485894 20141023_profile_trans_3000_samples.dat >> acct_sample.txt

 “find” will search for files or directories, find . -type d shows dir in pwd and below